cmalven/butter-scroll/README.md

 Simple, effective, progressively-enhanced, buttery-smooth scrolling.

+## Warning

+This project is still in its very early stages.
+If you're not willing to read the source or come up with clever workarounds for bizarre behavior, it's probably not for you.

 ## Installation

 Until butter scroll is on npm, I recommend cloning this repo locally into your project's `node_modules` directory.